The royal family and I go back a long way, since I’ve been fascinated with them since my earliest memory.

 * * * * *

-When I was researching and writing my blog titled Wartime Wednesdays, I wrote two posts about the royal family during the Second World War.
+I have written two posts about the royal family during the Second World War.

 Say what you will about the royal family, they really rose to the occasion when their country was in terrible danger.

 Queen Elizabeth’s mother was such an inspirational force during the war that Hitler himself called her “the most dangerous woman in Europe.”
-Read her story by clicking here: Queen Mum in Wartime.
+Read her story here: Queen Mum in Wartime.

 * * * * *